michelemonaco96/counter/README.md

 ## Usage
-The usege of this application is very intuitive.
+The usage of this application is very intuitive.
 This image shows what you should see when opening it:
 <br />

 ![starting-screen](img/counter.jpg)

 <br />

-As you can see, there are three buttons that you can click on.
+As you can see, there are three buttons which you can click on.
 You can increase the counter pressing "+" or decrese it pressing "-".
 I have created a button that allows you to reset the current count.
 When you click on it, you should see an alert asking you to confirm the action.
 If you confirm, the current count will be set to "0", otherwise it will not change.